 Bad habit No. 6: You overeat.

 Very large meals can send your triglyceride level into the danger zone.
-Spikes are dangerous because they can contribute to inflammation that can damage blood vessels.
+Spikes are dangerous because they can increase your risk of a heart attack.

 Better habit: Divide your usual serving in half.